a-le/db-portal/README.md

 Alternatively, you can clone the full repository and build your own executable.

 ## Roadmap
-- codebase reorganization and quality improvements (almost done)
+- codebase reorganization and quality improvements (ongoing and almost done)
+- add tests for export formats
-- csv file import
+- file import
 - Support SQL scripts via CLI tools
 - Load and save query/script files
 - Enhance data dictionary functionality